 A glimpse of the giant Owen Cherry Tree featuring white blossoms will make you gasp.
 The Owen Rose Garden features an arbor picnic area and a 28-foot-diameter gazebo.
 These are the perfect places to relax and enjoy a picnic lunch.
 You can learn more about the Owen Rose Garden before your visit by looking at their website.

 11. University of Oregon

 Address: 1585 E 13th Ave, Eugene, OR 97403

-One of the most popular venues on the university campus is Hayward Field, home to a multitude of track and field events.
-Named after the legendary former University of Oregon track coach, Bill Hayward, the field is often called the “Carnegie Hall” of track and field venues.
+One of the most popular venues on the university campus is Hayward Field, home to many track and field events.
+Named after the legendary former University of Oregon track coach Bill Hayward, the field is often called the “Carnegie Hall” of track and field venues.
 It hosted six U.S. Olympic Trials from 1972 to 2021.

 Hayward Field has also hosted 15 NCAA Outdoor Championships.
 The most recent event held at the field was the 2022 World Athletics Championships, which ran for ten days.
 This amazing sporting venue can accommodate up to 25,000 people due to its design, which features expandable seats.

 Another famous sporting venue on campus is Autzen Stadium, home to the University of Oregon Ducks.
 This outdoor football stadium fills its 54,000 seats during football season as students, faculty, and Oregon locals come to support this beloved college football team.

 As the largest sports arena in Eugene, the Autzen Stadium is a must-see location on the campus.
 In addition to standard seating options, the venue also features the Autzen Stadium Sky Suites.
 These fantastic suites offer fans a private kitchen, bathroom, viewing area, stadium catering, color televisions, and more.

 See Related: Best Road Trips in the USA